regiellis/civitai-models-cli-docker-image/README.md

-# Civitai Service
+# Civitai Models CLI Stand-alone Docker Image

-This repository contains the necessary files to build and run a Docker container for the Civitai service.
+This repository contains the necessary files to build and run a Docker container for the civitai-models-cli.
 The service is configured using a `Dockerfile` and `docker-compose.yaml`.

 ## Prerequisites